Different Strokes! Performing Arts Collective presents

 A World Premiere!

-This play, using the Greek mythology of Persephone and Hades as a starting point, deals both directly and metaphorically with Level 1 Bipolar Disorder.
-Balancing an inherent goddess complex, a complicated history, and extreme bouts of mania and depression, Oxalis takes us on a ferry ride, between Stephanie’s frenetic life and Hayden’s dark island.
+Oxalis, written by local playwright, Travis Lowe, deals both directly and metaphorically with Level 1 Bipolar Disorder.
+Balancing one young woman’s complicated history, and extreme bouts of mania and depression, Oxalis takes us on ferry rides between our protagonist’s frenetic life and her husband’s dark island.
 In this four-actor ensemble, Actors 1 & 2 represent a parade of characters who play significant roles in her journey.
-Oxalis raises questions relating to how those who suffer from the disorder are victimized by themselves and others, but is not intended to represent, nor should it be extrapolated to any sort of wider community of people who have been diagnosed with bipolar disorder.
+Oxalis raises questions relating to the nature of the diagnosis, how those who live with its effects manage it, and how they are seen and treated by the people who know and love them.
+This play is not intended to represent, nor should it be extrapolated to any sort of wider community of people who have been diagnosed with Bipolar Disorder.

 Oxalis is the second play by Asheville playwright Travis Lowe to have been produced through Different Strokes’ Playwright’s resource program – UnderDevelopment.